DisantHoridnt/langflow-hf-agents-demo/docs/langflow_components.md

 ### Sample Flows

-Two example flows are provided to help you get started:
+Two implementation flows are provided to help you get started:

 1. **React Agent Flow**: `sample_flows/react_agent_flow.json` - Demonstrates the ReAct agent with Calculator and Search tools using Mistral-7B
 2. **Plan-Execute Agent Flow**: `sample_flows/plan_execute_agent_flow.json` - Demonstrates the Plan-Execute agent with SerpAPI and Calculator tools using Phi-3-mini